XingyuChenTim/NLPSharedTask4/README.md

     - `Argument ID`: The unique identifier for the argument
     - Other: Each other column corresponds to one value category, with a 1 meaning that the argument resorts to the value category and a 0 that not

-## Email Update
-for SemEval we decided to focus on the 20 value categories.
-This task will use https://www.tira.io/ for submissions
-In short: you will be able to either submit a run file or a Docker container that runs your system.

 ## License
 This dataset is distributed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).